ioBroker/ioBroker.js-controller/docs/zh-cn/adapterref/iobroker.discovergy/README.md

 ## Changelog

+### 0.5.4 (19-04-2020) Bugfix : Wrong Unit
+* (Dutchman) Bugfix : Wrong Unit

+### 0.5.3 (19-04-2020) Bugfix : change root back to SerialNumber
+* (Dutchman) Bugfix : Change root of information back to SerialNumber instead of MeterId

+### 0.5.2 (18-04-2020) Code improvements
+* (Dutchman) Optimize and simplify code
+* (Dutchman) Set calculation factors in attribute definition
+* (Dutchman) Send information about missing state attribute definitions to sentry

+### 0.5.1 (17-04-2020) Avoid writing objects unnecessarily
+* (Dutchman) Implement Sentry
+* (Dutchman) Bugfix : Avoid writing objects unnecessarily
+* (Dutchman) Ensure propper handling of await instead of fire and forget

 ### 0.5.0
+* (Dutchman) Rebuild complete logic of data pulling
 * (Dutchman) Rewrite adapter to class and support JS-Controller 2.0 with compact mode
-* (Dutchman) Rebuild complete logic of data pulling
+* (Dutchman) For new Devices : Write error for unknwon states but create device with basic information
 * (Dutchman) Variable JSON-Array scan for attributes, if Discovergy adds new devices they will be visible immidiatly
-* (Dutchman) For new Devices : Write error for unknwon states but create device with basic information

 ### 0.4.9 Fix wrong readings and make intervall adjustable
+* (Dutchman) code cleanup
+* (Dutchman) update attr library
+* (Dutchman) make state names configurable
 * (Dutchman) Implemented adjustable intervall
-* (Dutchman) Ensure propper reset to 0 of power values
 * (Dutchman) Fix "-" values for power delivery
 * (Dutchman) implement adjustable timing intervall
-* (Dutchman) make state names configurable
-* (Dutchman) update attr library
-* (Dutchman) code cleanup
+* (Dutchman) Ensure propper reset to 0 of power values

 ### 0.4.4 ALPHA version of rebuilded adapter
+* (Dutchman) Rebuild complete logic of data pullin
+* (Dutchman) make state attributes configurable in library
+* (Dutchman) ensure split values for consumption and delivery
+* (Dutchman) implement data pulling (needs improvement to avoid block by provider)
 * (Dutchman) Rewrite adapter to class and support JS-Controller 2.0 with compact mode
-* (Dutchman) Rebuild complete logic of data pulling
+* (Dutchman) For new Devices : Write error for unknwon states but create device with basic information
 * (Dutchman) Variable JSON-Array scan for attributes, if Discovergy adds new devices they will be visible immidiatly
-* (Dutchman) For new Devices : Write error for unknwon states but create device with basic information
-* (Dutchman) implement data pulling (needs improvement to avoid block by provider)
-* (Dutchman) ensure split values for consumption and delivery
-* (Dutchman) make state attributes configurable in library

 ### 0.4.0 Stable Release
 * small code fixes